 It’s a fact that many Aussies may be unaware of; a recent survey by Comparetravelinsurance.com.au reveals that 70% of travellers aren’t clear that insurance policies do not cover all destinations as standard.

-As tight travel regulations become the norm, heightened security risks are commonplace, and terrorism may be a real concern when planning your next trip abroad.
+As tight travel regulations and heightened security risks are becoming more common, terrorism may be a real concern when planning your next trip abroad.
 Be warned that government sanctions may restrict your ability to travel to certain regions and as a result, your insurer may not actually cover you.

 What are travel sanctions?